centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 - Centreon Web login with admin rights.

-> Even with a correctly sized server, you should have in mind the best practices & recommandations when creating views so you don't face performance issues.
+> Even with a correctly sized server, you should bear in mind the best practices and recommendations when creating views so that you can avoid performance issues.

 > If the central server is configured in HTTPS, you must apply the SSL configuration on the MAP server.
 Follow this [procedure](../graph-views/secure-your-map-platform.md) to secure your MAP server.